From fragmentation to overview: how to get a grip on your online landscape

 - Websites without a clear owner

-- Certificates that have expired and software that has not had an update for years
+- Certificates that have expired and software that has not been updated for years

 - Privacy statements that are missing